kartoza/docker-qgis-base/README.md

-A base repo upon which docker-egis-desktop and docker-egis-server are built.
+A base repo upon which docker-qgis-desktop and docker-qgis-server are built.

 You might be wondering why these dependencies are not just part of the